 • What is Critical Incident Stress Trauma and how to inoculate against it

 We can uniquely tailor each package to the client’s requirements and location.
-At The Strong Life Project, our purpose is to “help people and make a difference” by delivering practical, real-world strategies to deal with stress and by helping to break down the stigma surrounding mental health.
+At The Strong Life Project, our purpose is to “help Alpha personalities end their mental and emotional pain and suffering” by delivering practical, real-world strategies to deal with stress and by helping to break down the stigma surrounding mental health.

 When we proactively deal with our mental health, like we do our physical health, we create more productive, effective and successful Police, Military and First Responders.